Pretentious, Verbose, and Dull -- A Lament on Samuel R. Delany

 2. Boring.
 Granted, boredom can be subjective, but there's a number of concrete items here.

-1. Actually, Delany's form is closer to lecturing than fiction.
+Actually, Delany's literary form seems more like lecturing to me than fiction.
 His characters are too often mere authorial mouthpieces for complex ideas better expressed in a different format.
-Other characters, like Pryn, are simply passive listeners.
-Delany's attempts to give depth or nuance to these characters all fail drastically.
+Other characters, like Pryn, are passive listeners only.
+Delany's attempts to give depth or nuance to them all fail drastically.
+In fact, Delany frequently reminds me of the extended monologue by Dr. Matthew O'Connor to Nora Flood in Nightwood (Djuna Barnes, 1936).
+An no, I couldn't read that closely either.

-1. In particular, I'm thinking of "The Tale of Old Venn" from Tales from Neveryón, another case of character X lecturing characters Y and Z for dozens and dozens of pages.
-Anyway, Venn**** talks about the emergence of a money economy among the barter-economy Rulvyn, and all the implications for alientation that a second-order semiotic system like "money" implies.
+In particular, I'm thinking of "The Tale of Old Venn" from Tales from Neveryón, another case of character X lecturing characters Y and Z for dozens and dozens of pages.
+Anyway, Venn** talks about the emergence of a money economy among the barter-economy Rulvyn, and all the implications for alienation that a second-order semiotic system like "money" implies.
 All Venn's ideas might have been -- and are -- more concisely and engagingly presented by academic works.
 Encyclopedia entries or introductions to theory, even.
-Read as fiction, it's just murder.
+Read as fiction, it's just murder

-2. Also, speaking of pretentious . . . opening every chapter with a dense epigraph from some academic or critical theorist is NOT a good way to show readers just how smart you are.
+Also, speaking of pretentious . . . opening every chapter with a dense epigraph from some academic or critical theorist is NOT a good way to show readers just how smart you are.

 ----------------